cozy-labs/cozy-fuse/README.md

 *File copy fails.*: It can be due to a bad initialization of your remote Cozy Proxy.
 Restart your proxy, log in and retry.

-*where to find logs?*: Logs are stored in ~/.cozyfuse/cozyfuse.log .
+*Where to find logs?*: Local logs are stored in ~/.cozyfuse/cozyfuse.log .

 ## What is Cozy?